Margaret Obi Biography

 Ladies, Remember Behind every successful man there is a woman.

-It’s good Nigerians also look at the character attributes and backgrounds of their prospective first lady because whether we like it or not, they also influence the strength & weaknesses of every decision taken.
+It’s good Nigerians also look at the character attributes and backgrounds of their prospective first lady because whether we like it or not, they also influence the strengths & weaknesses of every decision taken.

 Credit: @DrTheodo